 News Release | Office of Governor Youngkin

-Glenn Youngkin is the 74th Governor of Virginia.
-Follow him on Twitter: @GovernorVA.
+Glenn Youngkin is the 74th Governor of Virginia — follow him on X (formerly known as Twitter): @GovernorVA.

 EDITOR’S NOTE: On September 10th, Governor Youngkin joined Fox News Sunday to discuss his new ALL IN VA plan to combat learning losses and chronic absenteeism in Virginia schools — click here to watch the full interview.